Where to stay in Medellín, Colombia 2021: Top spots for any travel style & budget

 Stay in Envigado or Sabaneta for: an escape from the bustle of the city

-So where to stay in Medellin’s southernmost recommended areas?
+And where are the best places to stay in Medellin’s southernmost recommended areas?

 For backpackers: There aren’t any hostels down here, but there are still cheap places to stay, such as this private bedroom in a lovely flat.